About

 I remember a particular class in college when I looked across the room at the professor teaching the class and thought something like “I want to be you when I grow up.”
 I finished college, went to graduate school, and managed to realize that dream: just like that professor, I had a tenured position teaching philosophy and religious studies at Wesleyan College, a small liberal arts college for women in Georgia.

 However, in the time between my time as a college student and my time as a college professor, I met and married a woman with her own career aspirations.
 We agreed when leaving graduate school that we would take turns in our career moves.
-As we neared the 10th year of my time as a college professor, she reminded me of that deal.
+As we neared the beginning of the 10th year of my time as a college professor, she reminded me of that deal.
 At the end of my 10th year, I ended my time as a tenured professor and began a (thankfully) short time as an unemployed trailing spouse.
 Happily, I secured a non-teaching position at Vanderbilt and began on the second stage of my career, this time working in the field generally known as faculty development.
 I worked with professors and graduate students as they reflected on the practice of teaching, and also taught part-time.

 My wife and I continued taking turns in career moves.
 She followed me to the DC area, where I was a director at the Center for New Designs in Learning and Scholarship at Georgetown.
 Then she moved us to Boston, where I worked as the founding Executive Director of Boston College’s Center for Teaching Excellence.
 I retired in 2019, though I unretired for an additional year of working and teaching part-time at Georgetown during the first full year of Covid.